Ultrasound

 - Evaluate abnormal nipple discharge

-- Screen women with high-density breast tissue
+- Screen patients with high-density breast tissue

 Ultrasounds can help diagnose conditions including: